kevindarbydev/kevindarbydev/README.md

 - 👋 Hi, I’m @kevindarbydev
-- 👀 I’m interested in front-end development as well as coding scripts for video games and other automation tasks
+- 👀 I’m interested in full stack web development as well as coding scripts for video games and other automation tasks
 - 🌱 I’m currently studying in a Full Stack Developper program, graduating in Spring 2023
-- 💞️ I’m looking for a full stack internship beginning in March (270 hours)
+- 💞️ I’m looking for a full stack internship beginning in March/April (270 hours)
 - 📫 Feel free to message me on discord @Darbs#7470 or email me at kevindarbydev@gmail.com

 <!---